Probation: An Introduction

 One of the options available to the New Jersey sentencing court was, in lieu of imprisonment, to impose probation.
 The period of this probation was supposed to be a minimum of one year, and a maximum of five years.
 Probation can sometimes be extended.
 It can also sometimes be terminated early.

 New Jersey probation always comes with conditions.
 Examples of conditions are to report to a probation officer from time to time; to not violate laws; to pay fines or other costs; to refrain from use of illicit substances; or to obtain and maintain employment.
+One of the permissible conditions, spelled out in N.J.S.
+2C:45-1b(3) is to undergo available medical or psychiatric treatment.
+In our present Covid-19 world, an Ohio court ordered a defendant as a condition of probation to be vaccinated.
+To date, New Jersey has not gone that far.
 Compliance with imposed conditions is monitored by a probation case worker.
 So long as you remain in compliance with imposed conditions, probation continues uneventfully.
 When conditions of probation are violated, problems arise.

 Procedure on a Violation of Probation Charge